Melissa K. Norris

 Purple Dead Nettle Look Alike

 The only lookalike that this plant has is henbit.
-The difference is henbit has mostly green leaves, with purple flowers.
+The difference is henbit has mostly green leaves with purple flowers.
 Nettle leaves are almost all purple, with a slightly green edge.

 Both are completely edible, so you don’t have to worry if you mix the two up.

-Not to be confused with stinging nettle, purple nettle doesn’t not have any parts of the plant that will sting.
+Not to be confused with stinging nettle, purple nettle doesn’t have any parts of the plant that will sting.
 Purple nettle is counted among the true nettles, even without the stinging properties.

 For more info on foraging and using stinging nettle, including how to make nettle tea click here.